Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

 As for other features that are shared across the range, you’ll get two welt hand pockets, an interior media pocket, two button-flap chest pockets and a hanger loop.
 The fit is also ostensibly the same for each of them, which is to say relatively slim and on the shorter side — standard for the trucker jacket style.

 So how ‘bout the differences?
 The Martexin sailcloth on the flannel-lined version weighs in at 7 ounces, while the outer layer of the wool-lined version tips the scales at a hardier 8.25 ounces.
-As for the lining (let’s not discuss the unlined version here, as it’s not currently available anyway), they’re definitely different, but not in a particularly noticeable way.
+As for the lining, they’re definitely different, but not in a particularly noticeable way.
 The flannel version features what is only described as “a soft, striped blanket lining,” while the wool version is said to feature “Japanese wool blanket cloth.”
 They look the same, and to the touch they feel very similar, but it is undeniable that the overall heft of the wool-lined version is greater.
 Whether that’s coming from the different material of the lining or the added weight of the waxed outer layer (or some combination of the two) is unclear.